STORM-IRIT/Radium-Engine/doc/developer/cmakeutilities.md

 `[INSTALL_IN_RADIUM_BUNDLE]` | Optional.
 If given, the plugin is installed in the Radium general bundle (`${RADIUM_ROOT_DIR}/Plugins`) instead of being installed in the `${CMAKE_INSTALL_PREFIX}`

 The `pluginName` target must be a dynamic library that exports a class inheriting from `QObject` and Ra::Plugins::RadiumPluginInterface.
-The optional resources associated with the plugin are own resources that the plugin needs to be functionnal and will be installed as described below.
+The optional resources associated with the plugin are own resources that the plugin needs to be functional and will be installed as described below.
-The optional helper libraries can be local targets, configured in the same buildtree, or imported targets, resulting from a `find_package(...)`.
+The optional helper libraries can be local targets, configured in the same build tree, or imported targets, resulting from a `find_package(...)`.
 If an helper library need to access its own resources, it must be configured using using [`configure_radium_library`](#configure_radium_library) if it is a local target or imported from an installed target configured the same way.

 The directory hierarchy in which a plugin will be installed (or where the build target will be) is the following: